- John Moore

-Clocking-in at 97 minutes, this marks the shortest Die Hard film by about twenty minutes, a choice made no doubt to allow maximum screenings-per-day in cineplexes.
+Clocking in at 97 minutes, this marks the shortest Die Hard film by about twenty minutes, a choice made no doubt to allow maximum screenings per day in cineplexes.
 Throughout, we sense there was much more material before Moore and Zimmerman started cutting.
 Hell, that’s evident by watching the trailer, which shows many shots not present in the final cut.
 The filmmakers have whittled their footage down to the degree that action sequences and plotting no longer connect or make sense in a logical way.
 Even if bad word-of-mouth spreads, Fox will probably make a profit on A Good Day to Die Hard, but it would be a fine lesson to the studio if they didn’t.
-If this one bombed, it’s failure would force the franchise’s future talent to rethink their strategy and develop something new, which is what McClane needs.
-To make Die Hard relevant again, Fox needs a skilled writer and director to broaden Willis’ character with a challenge that reminds us what once made him such an original hero in the first superb film and what made the character relevant through Die Hard’s many subtexts.
+If this one bombed, its failure would force the franchise’s future talent to rethink their strategy and develop something new, which is what McClane needs.
+To make Die Hard relevant again, Fox needs a skilled writer and director to broaden Willis’ character with a challenge that reminds us of what once made him such an original hero in the first superb film and what made the character relevant through Die Hard’s many subtexts.
 Some smart, edgy dialogue couldn’t hurt either.
-As is, A Good Day to Die Hard fails not only in meeting the requirements of an ample Die Hard sequel, but it also fails to be a watchable piece of mindless action.
+As is, A Good Day to Die Hard fails not only to meet the requirements of an ample Die Hard sequel, but it also fails to be a watchable piece of mindless action.